What Elements Make a Good Meeting?

 The Right Meeting Space

 The type of meeting space that you use to hold a meeting can also make a big difference in how a meeting turns out.
 You want the room to be just the right size to accommodate the number of people attending the meeting – not too large that it will make people feel like they will have difficulty being heard, and not too small that it will make people feel like they are too close for comfort.
 This is even more important now due to the pandemic and the need to ensure that people can maintain social distancing as they return to the office and have meetings.

 Consider the size and layout of the space you use to host meetings.
 Provide enough space so that people can keep a safe distance but still be close enough to communicate with ease.

 A growing number of businesses are moving toward a hybrid approach post-pandemic, wherein employees have the option to work some days from home and some days at the office.
 Without a desk and room booking tool, it can be challenging to ensure that people will have a place to sit when they come into the office and to keep track of who is working where and when.
 This makes contact-tracing next to impossible.

-Workspace reservation tools like Resource Central and the Workspace Booking App can help employees better plan and prepare for meetings by allowing them to find the best meeting room for their needs while they are in the office.
+Workspace reservation tools like our Meeting room booking system and our Workspace Booking App can help employees better plan and prepare for meetings by allowing them to find the best meeting room for their needs while they are in the office.
 Using a workspace booking tool also helps to ensure that companies are preventing the potential spread of infection by ensuring that only some rooms and desks are bookable to maintain a reduced capacity.
 It also allows them to keep better track of who is working in the office and where they are located.

 All the above factors work together to make successful, organized, and productive meetings that achieve their objectives while ensuring the health and safety of employees in this post-pandemic world.
 For more information about Add-On Products’ workspace reservation system and other meeting-enhancing tools, contact us today for a free trial or free online demo.